Calming Mindfulness Practice For An MRI Scan

 “That was the best MRI appointment”, said no one ever, but today I had the least unpleasant MRI.

-What makes an MRI bearable?
+So, what makes an MRI bearable?

 To begin with, the technologist communicated with me the whole way through the procedure.
 She told me what she would be scanning and how long it will take.
 For an hour and a half scan, the time passed relatively quickly, as the whole scan was broken up into 5 to 10-minute segments.
 Also, I wasn’t left in a tube with the dimensions of a coffin wondering…how much longer am I going to be in here?
 Am I ever getting out?
 Can I scratch my nose now?
 MRI technologist take note, do this, and you will have a calmer patient on your hands.